 Lothian Autistic Society Today

-Lothian Autistic Society are delighted to still offer Playschemes in Edinburgh and West Lothian, along with our other clubs and services.
+Lothian Autistic Society are delighted to still offer Playschemes in West Lothian, along with our other clubs and services.
 We have a small core group of 5 employees working out of our offices in Leith, but our bank of Care and Play workers extends to over 100 staff members.
 We are dedicated to improving the lives of children and young people with autism throughout Edinburgh and the Lothians, and we hope to do this by broadening their social horizons and giving them the opportunity to simply be themselves.
 We continue to offer support to parents and carers in the form of signposting and by providing much needed respite.

 We are consistently looking for new sources of funding, and maintaining positive relationships with current funders, to ensure we can continue to offer the best possible services to children and young people with autism in Edinburgh and the Lothians.